-\textbf{Primary Attribution Detection and Patch Update.} As mentioned in Section \ref{sec:challenges}, a major challenge (\textbf{C3}) in the design of runtime attacks is the changes in the size and location of the lead vehicle in the perceived image frames.
+\textbf{Primary Attribution Detection and Patch Update.} As mentioned in Section \ref{sec:challenges}, a major challenge (\textbf{C3}) in the design of runtime attacks is the changes in the size and location of the LV in the perceived image frames.
 To address this challenge, the attacker needs to update the generated patch dynamically according to the approximate DNN outputs.
-In this paper, we adopt an object detection method \cite{redmon2016you} to detect and track the real-time location and size of the lead vehicle and concentrate the attack perturbation within the detected BBox of the lead vehicle.
-In production ACC with object detection features \cite{Apollo}, given proper access, the attack can skip this step and use the stock prediction results.
+In this paper, we adopt an object detection method \cite{redmon2016you} to detect and track the real-time location and size of the LV and concentrate the attack perturbation within the detected BBox of the LV.
+In production ACC with object detection features \cite{Apollo}, given proper access, the attacker can skip this step and use the stock prediction results.

 After getting the BBox, we utilize a primary attribution algorithm \cite{sundararajan2017axiomatic} to quantify the relationship between input features and output predictions.
-Through this exploration, we try to identify the important pixels within the BBox of the lead vehicle that contribute the most to the predictions of {$RD_t$}.
+Through this exploration, we try to identify the important pixels within the BBox of the LV that contribute the most to the predictions of {$RD_t$}.
 The input pixels with high weights identified by the attribution algorithm are marked by unit value in the mask matrix $M_t$, and the remaining pixels are assigned zero values.
 This mask matrix is then multiplied by the perturbation $\Delta_t$ to generate the adversarial $Patch_t$ (in Eq. \ref{eq:patch-matrix}).
 This step is useful as it can filter out non-important pixels in the inputs to reduce the number of perturbed pixels to improve the effectiveness of optimization-based attacks and reduce computation costs {of} runtime attacks.